 Doing a quick Google search for “best landing page builder” or “free landing page builder” will return a flurry of hits.
 The task, however, can be daunting for a person who is new to the digital marketing scene.

-There are still many technical questions to be answered, such as “do I need a domain name for a landing page?”
+There are still many technical questions to be answered, such as “how do I create a landing page from scratch” “do I need a domain name for a landing page?”
 These can be figured out on one’s own, but they are only the tip of the iceberg.
 Often, even if you use landing page examples, it may not be enough.
+How to create landing pages for various offers and announcements should be done carefully as it is great opportunity to target high potential leads. \

 When a platform offers to build a landing page for free, it is normal to get suspicious about the quality of its deliverables.
 That’s why we also explored platforms that come off as email marketing tools, or websites companies can use to create free landing pages.
 We examined all the free landing page design tools on five basic but essential aspects.
 Take a look at how to build a landing page with the use of free landing page builders.